 This function gets current stack frame trace.
-It requires the MB ENABLE STACK TRACE macro enabled to use this function.
+It requires the MB_ENABLE_STACK_TRACE macro enabled to use this function.

 This function sets a single step handler of an interpreter structure.
-The function to be set must be a pointer of void ( mb_debug_stepped_handler_t)(struct mb_interpreter_t, void, char, int, unsigned short, unsigned short).
+The function to be set must be a pointer of void ( mb_debug_stepped_handler_t)(struct mb_interpreter_t, char, int, unsigned short, unsigned short).
 This function is useful for step by step debugging.